 Effective August 1, 2001, American Equity Life entered into a coinsurance agreement with Equitrust, an affiliate of Farm Bureau, covering 70% of certain of our non-multi-year rate guaranteed fixed annuities and index annuities issued from August 1, 2001 through December 31, 2001 and 40% of those contracts for 2002 and 2003.
 As of September 30, 2003, Farm Bureau beneficially owned 32% of our common stock.
 Total annuity deposits ceded were approximately \$418.3 million and expense allowance received was approximately \$51.2 million under this agreement for the year ended December 31, 2001.
-Total annuity deposits ceded were approximately \$837.9 million and expense allowance received was approximately \$507.1 million and expense allowance received was approximately \$507.1 million and expense allowance received was approximately \$52.1 million under the agreement during the first nine months of 2003.
+Total annuity deposits ceded were approximately \$837.9 million and expense allowance received was approximately \$99.4 million under this agreement for the year ended December 31, 2002.
+Total annuity deposits ceded were approximately \$507.1 million and expense allowance received was approximately \$52.1 million under the agreement during the first nine months of 2003.
 The balance due at September 30, 2003 under this agreement to Equitrust was \$10.3 million, and represents the market value of the call options related to the ceded business we hold to fund the index credits and cash due to or from Equitrust related to the transfer of annuity deposits.
 We remain liable with respect to policy liabilities ceded to Equitrust should it fail to meet the obligations assumed by it.